Saint Mary's School celebrated the Class of 2017 on Sunday, May 21, 2017.

-Families and friends are invited to attend as members of the Class of 2017 are recognized for their accomplishments and receive their diplomas.
-Commencement exercises for Saint Mary's historic 175th academic session will be held Sunday, May 21, at 10:30 a.m., in the Grove.
-Seventy-seven members of the Class of 2017 will graduate that day.
+Families and friends were in attendance as members of the Class of 2017 received their diplomas and were recognized for their achievements during commencement exercises for Saint Mary's historic 175th academic session on Sunday, May 21, at 10:30 a.m., in the Grove.
+Seventy-seven members of the Class of 2017 graduated and are looking forward to college and gap years around the state, the country, and the world.
+Click here to see where our graduates are heading next year.

 N.C.
-First Lady Kristin Cooper will be 2017 commencement speakerSaint Mary's Head of School Dr. Monica Gillespie is pleased to announce that Kristin Cooper, the First Lady of North Carolina and a past Saint Mary's parent, has accepted the invitation to serve as Saint Mary's 2017 commencement speaker.
+First Lady Kristin Cooper: 2017 commencement speakerSaint Mary's Board of Trustees Chair Ted Bratton and Head of School Dr. Monica Gillespie were pleased to welcome Kristin Cooper, the First Lady of North Carolina and a past Saint Mary's parent, as Saint Mary's 2017 commencement speaker.

 ABOUT KRISTIN COOPER: